whitead/symd/README.md

 =========================

-This code, written in `C`, is meant to be a simple, accurate, and easily modified (by me) MD enginer for 2D, 3D LJ fluids and 1D, 2D, and 3D harmonic oscillators.
+This code, written in `C`, is meant to be a simple, accurate, and easily modified (by me) MD engine for 2D, 3D LJ fluids and 1D, 2D, and 3D harmonic oscillators.
 I use it to test MD methods and sometimes post my explorations to [my blog](http://crowsandcats.blogspot.com).
 The goal is to keep the code